zhenguonie/NciaNet/README.md

 ## NciaNet-Paddle
-Source code for paper: "NciaNet: A Non-covalent interaction-aware Graph Neural Network for the Prediction of Protein-Ligand Interaction in Drug Discovey".
+Source code of binding affinity (BA) task for paper: "NciaNet: A Non-covalent interaction-aware Graph Neural Network for the Prediction of Protein-Ligand Interaction in Drug Discovey".
+Source code of virtual-screening (VS) task in the folder of ./VS_task

 ### Dependencies
 - python >= 3.8